rose-coste/whitepapers/state_of_union_containers_pt1.md

-Socketplane’s concept is to bring Open vSwitch to th Docker host so that one can “have a container that’s going to be able to manage the data path and also manage either overlays o underlays.24”
+Socketplane’s concept is to bring Open vSwitch to th Docker host so that one can “have a container that’s going to be able to manage the data path and also manage either overlays or underlays (24).”

 However, if one were to look for an actual project to evaluate or even their webpage, you’ll be met with neither as Socketplane is still very